Hanging in the United States: 1830 – 1920

 Starting in the early 1830s, public hangings were considered by many to be cruel.
-Many others considered them a major community event and still others took to them as an opportunity to become unruly as with modern sporting events: "Sometimes tens of thousands of eager viewers would show up to view hangings; local merchants would sell souvenirs and alcohol.
+Many others considered them a major community event and still others took to them as an opportunity to become unruly, as with modern sporting events: "Sometimes tens of thousands of eager viewers would show up to view hangings; local merchants would sell souvenirs and alcohol.
 Fighting and pushing would often break out as people jockeyed for the best view of the hanging or the corpse.
 Onlookers often cursed the widow or the victim and would try to tear down the scaffold or the rope for keepsakes.
 Violence and drunkenness often ruled towns far into the night after 'justice had been served."
 By 1835, five states – Pennsylvania, New York, New Jersey, Rhode Island, and Massachusetts – had enacted laws providing for private hangings.
-Fourteen years later in 1849, fifteen more states also enacted such laws.
+Fourteen years later, in 1849, fifteen more states also enacted such laws.
 However, most opponents of hanging opposed these laws.
 These abolitionists believed that public execution would eventually lead the general population to cry out against the capital punishment, eventually putting an end to hanging in the United States.

 In 1862 President Abraham Lincoln sanctioned the hanging of 39 Sioux Indians convicted of murdering white settlers in Mankato, Minnesota.
 This mass execution remains the largest of its kind in United States history.

 Four people were hanged for their participation in the assassination of Abraham Lincoln.
 Mary Surratt, one of the four, was the first woman to receive capital punishment by the United States federal government.

 The Wild West

 As the United States began to expand west, most new states favored the death penalty, and hanging continued to be the most popular means of execution.
 In addition, disregarding the trend set by many northern states, these states would hang criminals for offenses like robbery and rape.
 Because of the abundant lawlessness and crime in the Wild West, judges were strict, and hangings were commonplace.
 If a judge was particularly ruthless, he became known as a hanging judge.
-Isaac Parker, perhaps the best-known hanging judge, sentenced 160 men to death by hanging.
+Isaac C. Parker, perhaps the best-known hanging judge, sentenced 160 men to death by hanging.
 However, of those 160, only 79 were actually executed; the remaining 81 either appealed, died in jail, or were pardoned.
 Though at the time, these judges were criticized for issuing so many death sentences, a few modern scholars maintain that most of the judges were honorable men trying to establish law and order in the wild American frontier.

 Lynching

-After the American Civil War, the frontier opened up, and law lagged behind, with an undetermined number of local criminals suffering Lynching, or extrajudicial hanging.
+After the American Civil War, the frontier opened up, and law lagged behind, with an undetermined number of local criminals suffering lynching, or extrajudicial hanging.
 In the South, tensions arising from Reconstruction led to several lynchings.
 Scholars estimate that 4,742 total people, mostly male, were lynched from 1882 to 1968.
 About 3,445 of those individuals were African American and 1,297 were white.